 The Mandate

-This solar mandate has brought many questions to our Educational Showroom.
-Many people are under the misconception of what the mandate actually is.
-Some misinformation states that all homes in California have to have solar panels by 2020.
-Some people are under the impression that any homes that are sold after 2020 must have solar panels installed.
 The reality is that only new home developers need to be concerned with the new building code.
-Current home owners do not need to rush out and install solar to keep their homes to code.
-The clarification of new building code can be found in the state’s 2019 Title 24, Part 6, Building Energy Efficiency Standards.
-This code specifies that most new single-family homes and most multi-family residential units, including apartments, condos, and duplexes, will need to be outfitted with solar electric systems starting on January 1, 2020.
-The new code also helps to incentivize energy storage and include energy efficiency upgrades that will help slash energy use in new homes by more than 50%.
+Current homeowners do not need to rush out and install solar to keep their homes to code.
+The clarification of the new building code can be found in the state’s 2019 Title 24, Part 6, Building Energy Efficiency Standards.
+This code specifies the requirements for most new single-family homes and most multi-family residential units.
+This includes apartments, condos, and duplexes, which will need to be outfitted with solar electric systems.
+This is starting on January 1, 2020.
+The new code also helps to incentivize energy storage and include energy efficiency upgrades.
+That will help slash energy use in new homes by more than 50%.

 The Basics of the New Code